goIsaiah/LibraryProject/README.md

-# LibraryProject
+# BookMate
 > Created by: Abbey, Isaiah, Jet, Sathira and Vince

-## What is LibraryProject?
+## What is BookMate?

-The INSERT NAME is a library system and social media hybrid app that is focused on students and book lovers alike.
+BookMate is a library system and social media hybrid app that is focused on students and book lovers alike.
 Similar to an actual library website, users can see what books are available to borrow, place holds, and check the status of the books they’ve checked out or placed holds on.